How Do I Become a Pharmacy Assistant?

 Where Can I Work?

-Part-time and full-time jobs can be found in pharmacies or other healthcare settings, but the BLS reported that retail jobs accounted for about 75% of both pharmacy assistant and technician positions in 2012.
+Part-time and full-time jobs can be found in pharmacies or other healthcare settings, but the BLS reported that health and personal care stores accounted for about majority of the pharmacy aides positions in 2018.
 You may be required to work nights, weekends and holidays.
 If you work at a hospital, you may need to work overnight shifts.
-The BLS predicted an 11% growth in employment for pharmacy aides from 2012-2022.
+The BLS predicted a 12% decline in employment for pharmacy aides from 2018-2028.

 What Duties Might I Have?